-Sometimes It creeps up on you, —knowing that you’ve changed.
-You didn’t realize and you still don’t know, how it happened.
+In this world and the Hereafter, Allah Almighty is my hope only.
+Sometimes It creeps up on you —knowing that you’ve changed.
+You didn’t realize, and still don’t know, how it happened.
 And the scary thing is that this change has become a fundamental part of you.
 You were all you thought you were.
-It was your destination and your journey, your goal and your purpose.
+It was your destination, journey, goal, and purpose.
 But you lost it!!!!!
-Unknowingly, unthinking, unwittingly you lost it all, like it was never there at all.
-Now, you feel distant from God, GOD; Who was at one point your only purpose of life and breath.
+Unknowingly, unthinking, unwittingly, you lost it all, like it was never there at all.
+Now, you feel distant from God, GOD, Who was at one point your only purpose of Life and breath.

-The loss of a connection to God is the scariest thing that can happen to a person.
-You can remember what it felt like to go to sleep remembering God and to wake up thinking of Him.
-ALLAAH was your Best Friend.
-You remember how you molded your character to be something that ALLAAH loves.
-You remember when every cell of your body was energized, ready to work hard for ALLAAH’s sake.
+Losing a connection to God is the scariest thing to happen to a person.
+You can remember what it felt like to sleep remembering God and wake up thinking of Him.
+Allah was my Best Friend and my hope.
+You remember how you molded your character to be something that Allah loves.
+Do you remember when every cell of your body was energized, ready to work hard for Allah’s sake?
 And most of all, you remember the tranquility.
 You didn’t worry.
-You knew Al-Wakeel (the Trustee) ALLAAH would take care of you.
+You knew Al-Wakeel (the Trustee) Allah would take care of you.

 But right now, you’re in such a different place.
 You don’t even recognize yourself anymore.
-You want to be in that place you were before so much, and you want to know how you didn’t even notice the gradual fall.
+You want to be in that place you were before so much and know how you didn’t even notice the gradual fall.
 Can you even go back?

 لا اله الا انت سبحانك اني كنت من الظالمين

-So Prophet Yunus (Jonah) `alayhi as-salaam (peace be upon him), the companion of the whale, was saved.
-ALLAAH was saved because he turned to ALLAAH and never gave up.
-We can remain in darkness, if we choose to.
+So Prophet Yunus (Jonah) (peace be upon him), the companion of the whale, was saved.
+Allah was saved because he turned to Allah and never gave up.
+We can remain in darkness if we choose to.
 It is those, and only those, who believe that there is no way back who never return.

 So don’t give up.
-Don’t give in to that feeling that tells you to do the bare minimum.
-Allaah subhanahu wa ta’ala (exalted is He) would not create you to be a useless addition to this world.
-You can be something special—something special to Him—if you don’t give up.
+Please don’t give in to that feeling that tells you to do the bare minimum; he is my hope.
+Allah subhanahu wa ta’ala (exalted is He) would not make you a useless addition to this world.
+You can be something special—something unique to Him—if you don’t give up.
 If you take that step.
 Why are we reminded by the Prophet in so many sayings that Allah (swt) accepts the servant who returns?
-Why are we told when we come one step closer to Allaah (swt), He comes to us at speed?
-It is to remind us that Allaah (swt) wants us to reach our potential, to take that first step despite the fact that the first step might be the hardest.
+Why are we told when we come one step closer to Allah (swt), He comes to us at speed?
+It is to remind us that Allah (swt) wants us to reach our potential, to take that first step even though the first step might be the hardest.

-If you haven’t woken up for fajr (the pre-dawn prayer) for years, set five alarms today.
-Make a sincere du’a’ (supplication) to Allaah (swt) before you sleep.
+Suppose you haven’t woken up for fajr (the pre-dawn prayer) for years.
+Set five alarms today.
+Make a sincere du’a’ (supplication) to Allah (swt) before you sleep.
 Do it over and over again.
 Seek forgiveness and plead with Him to let you pray.
 You will not be disappointed.
-If you once had a big dream for your community but were dejected by people telling you to “be real,” pick up where you left off.
-Even if they are right and you never make it, because your intention was for Him, you already made it.
-Any achievement in this dunya (worldly life) is temporary, but
+If you once had a big dream for your community but were discouraged by people telling you to “be real,” pick up where you left off.
+Even if they are right and you never make it, you already made it because your intention was for Him.
+Any achievement in this dunya (worldly Life) is temporary, but

 Don’t give in.

 “[…] Despair not of relief from Allah.
-Indeed, no one despairs of relief from Allah except the disbelieving people.”
-(Qur’an 12:87)
+Indeed, no one despairs relief from Allah except the disbelieving people.”